 You don't need to have a walk-in wardrobe of fancy clothes to warrant owning a garment steamer.
 They can be just as useful at home or on the go.
-If you want to smooth out your silk tissue dress, freshen up the business suit that's been sitting in your suitcase, or even spruce up wrinkled curtains, garment steamer could be the right choice for you.
+If you want to smooth out your silk tissue dress, freshen up a business suit that's been sitting in your suitcase, or even spruce up wrinkled curtains, a garment steamer could be the right choice for you.

 On this page: